lucasxavila/lucasxavila/README.md

 - 📍 I'm living in Brazil, MG.
 - 🎓 I'm studying Computer Science at UNIBH.
 - 💻 I'm interested in an internship or job offer.
-- 📚 I'm learning Fullstack at Rocketseat.
+- 📚 I'm learning C# and DevOps at Rocketseat.

 ## Skills